Mbed-TLS/mbedtls-docs/kb/testing/testing-ci.md

 - Run a subset of `tests/scripts/all.sh` on FreeBSD (amd64)
 - Build on Windows with MinGW and Visual Studio.
 We use the following Visual Studio versions:
     - Since Mbed TLS 2.19: VS 2013, 2015, 2017.
 As of January 2024, we expect to drop VS 2013 soon.
+- A final job called [outcome analysis](#outcome-analysis), which performs sanity checks on test coverage across builds in different configurations.

 The component names are: